tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/perfect-plot-shiny.md

 </p>

 {{% tip %}}
-**Benefits of Interactive Plots**
+**Advantages of Interactive Plots**

-Interactive plots significantly enhance the user experience by allowing for dynamic engagement with the visualized data.
-Features like zooming, panning, tooltips, and selective viewing of plot elements make it easier for users to explore and understand complex datasets.
-For more information check out this [article](/plotly)
+Interactive plots in Shiny, particularly with Plotly, greatly improve user interaction, allowing for detailed data exploration through features like zooming and tooltips.
+To learn more, consider reading this [article](/plotly) on `Plotly`.

 {{% /tip %}}

-### Adding a Download Plot Function in Shiny
+### Implementing Plot Downloads
 At last, now that we have a range of options to create live the "perfect" plot.
 It is important to use Shiny's ability for users to download the plots they interact with.
 In addition, this can be particularly useful for data analysis and reporting purposes.
 You can achieve this by implementing a `download handler`, which allows users to save the plot as an image or other file formats directly from the app.

 To add a download function for plots in your Shiny application, you'll need to update both the UI and server components.
 This involves adding a `download button` in the UI and defining the server logic to handle the plot download process.